omerkarakelle/BPSK/README.md

-# bpsk_modulation

-MATLAB Implementation of BPSK Modulation.
+# MATLAB Implementation of BPSK Modulation, Demodulation and AWGN Channel

 Binary Phase Shift Keying (BPSK) is a two phase modulation, where the 0’s and 1’s in a binary data are represented by two different phase states